donkey/ubuntu-xrdp-mate-code/README.md

-# ubuntu-xrdp-mate-code
+## ubuntu-xrdp-mate-code
 Docker Ubuntu 16.04 with XRDP and MATE add IDE VS Code
-## Proof of Concept: Build Docker Container IDE on X11 remote desktop
+### Proof of Concept: Build Docker Container IDE on X11 remote desktop
-The purpose is to exploring and debugging docker build process in a virtual IDE use RDP port 3389.
+The purpose is to exploring and debugging docker build process in a virtual IDE use RDP

-## RUN
+#### RUN
-docker run -d --name mate -p 3389:3389 -p 2222:22 -v /home:/home -dit --restart unless-stopped donkeyshark/ubuntu-xrdp-mate-code:latest
+`docker run -d --name mate -p 3389:3389 -p 2222:22 -v /home:/home -dit --restart unless-stopped donkeyshark/ubuntu-xrdp-mate-code:latest`

-The command allows to connect via ssh port 22 and rdp port 3389 to the container with X11 and IDE
+The command allows to connect via ssh port 22 and rdp port 3389 to docker container (docker-machine ip) using X11 and IDE.